 New students enrolling in high school are required to complete two steps before registering at Berkeley High School: pre-enrollment and enrollment.
 No high school registration for 2014-15 will take place before February 18, 2014.

-Pre-enrollment is available online here from January 20 through February 14, 2014.
+Pre-enrollment will be made available here online in February, 2015.
 If you do not have web access or have questions, you may use a computer on the BHS campus at the Parent Resource Center.

 1. Student’s original birth certificate (we will make a copy)